sanya-thakur/E-Commerce-Application/README.md

   - **Admin Access:** Only admin users can create new products.
   - **Shop Profiles:** Restrict product uploads to users with a registered shop profile.
   - **Image Upload Handling:** Implement a cloud-based solution (e.g., Cloudinary, AWS S3) for better image management.

+## Milestone 11: Fetching and Displaying Product Data

+In this milestone, we focused on retrieving product data from the backend and dynamically displaying it in the frontend.
+Key achievements include:

+### **1. Backend: Creating an API Endpoint to Fetch All Products**
+- Developed a **GET** endpoint (`/api/products`) in the backend to send all product data to the frontend.
+- Implemented MongoDB queries using Mongoose to retrieve all stored products.
+- Ensured error handling to manage potential issues in fetching data.

+### **2. Frontend: Fetching Data from API**
+- Created an **API call function** using `fetch` or `axios` in React to retrieve product data from the backend.
+- Managed the fetched data using React **useState** and **useEffect** hooks to ensure dynamic updates.

+### **3. Displaying Products Dynamically**
+- Passed the fetched product data to a **ProductCard** component.
+- Used the product details (name, image, price, etc.) as **props** to display them dynamically.
+- Applied responsive **CSS styling** to create a visually appealing product grid layout.

+### **4. Future Enhancements & Experimentation:**
+- **Loading States:** Implemented a loading spinner while fetching product data.
+- **Error Handling:** Displayed meaningful error messages in case of API failure.
+- **Pagination & Filters:** Considered adding pagination and filtering options for better user experience.